BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ESP32 stream function is working conditionally with different browser
 Firefox is not working, Win10 Edge ok, Android chrome ok, any idea whether server side issue or the browser variance ?
-here is screen shot with win10 machine, firefox used was ver 86.
-32 bit.
+here is screen shot with win10 machine, on the left EDGE is ok, on the right firefox used was ver 86.
+32 bit, error?
 ![firefox_NG_Edge_OK.JPG](firefox_NG_Edge_OK.JPG)

 ---------------------------